apache/airflow/CONTRIBUTING.rst

 However, for those who have never done that before, participation in the security team might be an interesting experience and a way to learn a lot about security and security issue handling.
-We have a lot of established processes and tools that make the work of the security team members easier so this can be treated as well as great learning experience for some community members.
+We have a lot of established processes and tools that make the work of the security team members easier, so this can be treated as a great learning experience for some community members.
 And knowing that this is not a "lifetime" assignment, but rather a temporary engagement might make it easier for people to decide to join the security team.